All Products

 brotli-types: "text/xml image/svg+xml application/x-font-ttf image/vnd.microsoft.icon application/x-font-opentype application/json font/eot application/vnd.ms-fontobject application/javascript font/otf application/xml application/xhtml+xml text/javascript application/x-javascript text/plain application/x-font-truetype application/xml+rss image/x-icon font/opentype text/css image/x-win-bitmap"

-To improve HTTPS performance, run the kubectl edit cm -n kube-system nginx-configuration command to modify the nginx-configuration ConfigMap and configure the following settings in the ConfigMap: SSL session caching, Online Certificate Status Protocol (OCSP) stapling, support for TLS 1.3 early data, and cipher suite priorities.
+To improve the HTTPS performance of the NGINX Ingress controller, you can configure the following parameters: SSL session caching, OCSP stapling, TLS 1.3 early data, and cipher suite priorities.

 • SSL session caching and timeout